dcalderon/senior-project-es2/README.md

 > Note that this will generate all the auxiliary files needed, including a final pdf.

+### Usage ###
+I am not sure if I need a license for this.
+For now if you want to use anything you see here simply email me the details and we will go from there.

 ### TO DO ###
 FINISH EVERYTHING!
 Also check bug reporter on version control website.